Kitura/CircuitBreaker/README.md

 func myFallback(err: BreakerError, msg: String) {
     // The fallback will be called if one of the below occurs:
     //  1.
 The request does not return before the specified timeout
     //  2.
-The CircuitBreaker is currently in Open state and set to fail fast.
+CircuitBreaker is currently in Open state and set to fail fast.
     //  3.
 There was an error in the user's called context function (networking error, etc.)
     Log.verbose("Error: \(error)")
     Log.verbose("Message: \(msg)")